lemon24/reader/README.md

 ### Existing tool

 <Inform the name of the existing tool that was executed and how it was executed>
+#### Tool
+  tox + coverage.py
+#### Usage
+  The tool was used by following the guide on the contribute page of the project.
+We set up the development environment and run "tox" command, which run the full test suite using coverage.py.
+We found the result under "htmlcov/index.html" file name, which generated a file with the coverage (it can also be found in the terminal, however the html file is easier to read).

 <Show the coverage results provided by the existing tool with a screenshot>